davabdallah/k8s-training/README.md

 - Day 3: Ingress, liveness and readiness probes, PVC storage, and a small frontend/backend mini project.

 Each lab includes goals, estimated time, commands, expected output, validation, common errors, and cleanup steps.

-## Audience

-This course is for fresh graduate students who already understand:

-- Linux shell basics
-- Docker images and containers
-- Git and GitHub basics
-- Basic networking concepts such as ports, localhost, and HTTP

 ## Prerequisites